-- 5.1 Effective supervision is integral to research at the highest levels of learning, innovation and enquiry and, as a form of teaching, manifests the highest pedagogical values. - 5.2 Research supervision reflects the University's founding values: freedom and independence of thought, respect for individual talents, and commitment to critical scholarship and innovative research.

-5.3 Positive collaborative interaction between students and supervisors based on mutual respect, accessibility, open communication and ethical work benefits the research project and enhances the student experience.

-- On the other hand, the role of a supervisor is to assist and provide guidance to the student as the latter undertakes the research.
+- 5.1 Effective supervision is integral to research at the highest levels of learning, innovation, and enquiry and, as a form of teaching, manifests the highest pedagogical values. - 5.2 Research supervision reflects the University's founding values: freedom and independence of thought, respect for individual talents, and commitment to critical scholarship and innovative research. - 5.3 Positive collaborative interaction between students and supervisors based on mutual respect, accessibility, open communication, and ethical work benefits the research project and enhances the student experience. - 5.4 On the other hand, the role of the supervisor is to assist and provide guidance to the student as the latter undertakes the research.
 It is emphatically not to undertake the research for the student, still less to take responsibility for the ultimate writing or submission of the thesis. - 5.5 It is recognised that there is no such thing as a single 'supervision model' which is applicable to all student/supervisor relationships (and not least because no two students and no two dissertations are the same).
-Trinity's policy on supervision, therefore, seeks to ensure that there are procedural safeguards in place to enable the supervision relationship to flow effectively, but not to dictate how the relationship should operate. - 5.6 To this end, Trinity has clear, transparent and supportive systems in place to minimise and resolve issues that may arise over the course of the research project but, in the spirit of academic freedom and with the aim of ensuring effective student/supervisor relationships, it does not seek unduly to fetter the manner in which such relationships operate. - 5.7 Student data associated with the project (i.e. personal information, research reports, copies of theses) is subject to the Data Protection Act 2018 and the European General Data Protection Regulations (EU-GDPR).
-Where the supervisor is based outside the EU, the data protection legislation of the jurisdiction in which the supervisor is based will apply.
+Trinity's policy on supervision, therefore, seeks to ensure that there are procedural safeguards in place to enable the supervision relationship to flow effectively, but not to dictate how the relationship should operate. - 5.6 To this end, Trinity has clear, transparent, and supportive systems in place to minimise and resolve issues that may arise over the course of the research project, but in the spirit of academic freedom and with the aim of ensuring effective student/supervisor relationships, it does not seek unduly to fetter the way such relationships operate.

+5.7 Student data associated with the project (i.e., personal information, research reports, copies of theses) is subject to data protection legislation, specifically the Data Protection Act 2018 and the European Union General Data Protection Regulations (EU-GDPR), notwithstanding the physical location of the supervisor/assessor.